 8 – How often the monorails stop at each location.

-You can usually expect for the next monorail to arrive within 10-15 minutes.
+You can usually expect the next monorail to arrive within 10-15 minutes.
 This always varies depending on when the last monorail left.
 Usually, if you arrive and see others waiting, then your wait will likely be on the lower end.
 If all monorails are running, many times, your wait will be less and more like 5 – 10 minutes between monorails, especially on the Magic Kingdom routes.

 7 – Monorail etiquette.